-Valdosta State University’s BA in Legal Assistant Studies prepares students in the foundations of the American legal system, comprehend ethical issues and dilemmas, and gives students a choice to choose flexible course subjects.
+Valdosta State University’s BA in Legal Assistant Studies prepares students in the foundations of the American legal system, comprehends ethical issues and dilemmas, and gives students a choice to choose flexible course subjects.
 As part of the Department of Political Science, the paralegal program will include a capstone course and an internship that better prepares the paralegal student upon graduation.
 The school offers several programs of interest and is one of the most affordable colleges in Georgia.

 Valdosta State University has one of the most beautiful school campuses in the state of Georgia.
 For over 100 years the school has put their focus on creating successful students.
-The University has also one the best accredited paralegal programs in Georgia.
+The University has also one the best-accredited paralegal programs in Georgia.
 The school offers small classroom settings and strives for academic excellence for all students.
 The college has students from all fifty states; however, eighty-nine percent are born or raised Georgians.

 Program: BA in Legal Assistant Studies